Terr0y/Weather_Forecast/README.md

 ## Description

 This Weather forecast is an interactive web application that provides real-time weather information, including current conditions and a 5-day forecast.
 Users can search for any city to get detailed weather data such as temperature, humidity, wind speed, and more.
-The application is designed to be user-friendly and visually appealing, with a layout inspired by a provided mockup design.
+The application is designed to be user-friendly and visually appealing.

-Screenshot of the Weather Dashboard

 ## Features